 When looking for a tasty seafood dish, you can never go wrong with prawns.
-In the United States, prawns are basically shrimp, but more commonly referred to as prawns elsewhere.
+Biologically, prawns and shrimp are actually two different animals in that shrimp have claws on two of their five-leg pairs but prawns have claws on three of their five-leg pairs.
+From a culinary perspective, however, they are interchangeable and are more likely to be called shrimp in the United States but prawns elsewhere.
 Supermarkets that sell prawns will call them by either name, though most often it will be larger, jumbo shrimp that are identified as prawns.
 They can be found at your local supermarket or anywhere that sells fresh or frozen seafood such as your local fish market.

-If cooking with frozen prawn, it is important to make sure that they are completely defrosted.
-This can be done easily by placing the prawn in a waterproof package or wrapping in plastic wrap, and placing in cold water for about an hour.
-Once defrosted, prawn are ready to cook and should be used immediately.
+If cooking with frozen prawns, it is important to make sure that they are completely defrosted.
+This can be done easily by placing the prawn in a waterproof package or wrapping in plastic wrap and placing it in cold water for about an hour.
+Once defrosted, prawns are ready to cook and should be used immediately.

-When cooking prawn, one thing to remember is that they cook fast.
-If using prawn in a stir fry dish, wait until the last minute to add prawn as they will cook in as little as 30 seconds.
+When cooking prawns, one thing to remember is that they cook fast.
+If using prawns in a stir fry dish, wait until the last minute to add prawn as they will cook in as little as 30 seconds.
 Other methods, such as breading and frying, prawn can cook in under a minute.